Rethinking Score Distillation as a Bridge Between Image Distributions: Experiments

 \subsection{Text-guided NeRF Optimization}

 We now evaluate the text-to-3D generation problem, where we intentionally aim to exclude variables that could affect the generation quality other than the score distillation methods.
 We use the ThreeStudio~\cite{threestudio2023} repository to optimize a NeRF with settings tuned for ProlificDreamer stage 1 (NeRF optimization)~\cite{wang2023prolificdreamer}.
 Note that we do not perform stages 2 and 3, \ie geometry fine-tuning and texture refinement.
 Specifically, we initialize the NeRF with the method proposed by Magic3D~\cite{Lin_2023_CVPR}, use the regularization losses on the sparsity and opacity, and optimize for 25K steps.
-We adopt the native SDS and VSD guidance implementations for comparison.
+We adopt the native SDS and VSD guidance implementations for comparison. \cameraready{In Appendix Figure~\ref{fig:more3d}, we evaluate our methods with additional text-to-3D systems, including Fantasia3D~\cite{Chen_2023_ICCV}, Magic3D~\cite{Lin_2023_CVPR} and CSD~\cite{yu2023textto3d}.}

 We first show visual comparisons of different score distillation methods in Figure~\ref{fig:text_to_3d}.
 We notice that SDS tends to generate fewer details, as shown by the rock and chair examples, and sometimes suffers from over-saturation issues, as in 2D, as demonstrated by the cottage and seashell examples.
 Instead, both VSD and ours can generate highly photo-realistic 3D objects, while ours does not require training a LoRA model and shares a similar computational cost as SDS.